advertise

 When Is the Best Time to Encounter Sea Lions around Vancouver Island?

 In the winter and early spring, travelling single male Steller and California sea lions congregate around Vancouver Island to catch the last of the herring and salmon runs.
 The enormous bulge on their foreheads and their dark brown colour make California Sea Lions, which may weigh up to 900 pounds, easy to spot.
 They follow the ancestors' trails to this historic spring feeding area, travelling from California and Alaska.
+Sea lions concentrate on the east side of Vancouver Island from December to April to eat herring that are returning to breed.
+Both species have been easy to identify among the log booms at the pulp mill in Harmac, and farther north, near French Creek, the herring spawn may provide an incredible wildlife display.

 Sea Lions Are Out of the Water!